b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 - those that are used for their side effects (like `println`)
 - those that return some results (like `getRectangleArea`)

-The difference between the two may not be that obvious while using Pluto (although).
+The difference between the two may not be clear while using Pluto.
 To make it more obvious let's put them to the script like so:

 <pre>
 # file: sideEffsVsReturnVals.jl

-println("Hello World!")

 # you need to define function before you call it
 function getRectangleArea(lenSideA::Number, lenSideB::Number)::Number
     return lenSideA * lenSideB
 end

+println("Hello World!")

 getRectangleArea(3, 2) # calling the function
 </pre>